SheriJohn/My-Presonal-Data-Analytics-Resources/README.md

-# added resource for datd analytics
+# added resource for data analytics